Natural Methods to Get Rid of Common Garden Weeds10 ways to control weeds and keep them out of your lawn and garden—including natural weed killers

 Treat these other grassy perennials similarly:

-*Do not apply pre-emergents if you are planning on seeding your lawn in the near future, as they will keep your grass seed from sprouting as well.
+*Do not apply pre-emergents if you are planning on seeding your lawn in the near future, as they can also keep your grass seed from sprouting.
 Some pre-emergents can last for months.